rails/rails/guides/source/command_line.md

 ### `assets`

-You can precompile the assets in `app/assets` using `rake assets:precompile` and remove those compiled assets using `rake assets:clean`.
+You can precompile the assets in `app/assets` using `rake assets:precompile`, and remove older compiled assets using `rake assets:clean`.
+The `assets:clean` task allows for rolling deploys that may still be linking to an old asset while the new assets are being built.

+If you want to clear `public/assets` completely, you can use `rake assets:clobber`.

 ### `db`